Akitiq Sanguya: Akitiqs Sanguya's artwork

 Akitiq Sanguya has many different artistic mediums.
 However, her soapstone sculptures are what she is best known for.
 Her artwork is done traditionally, using techniques like the axe and file and polishing by hand, with materials used for generations by the Inuit.
 Her artwork often depicts people and animals which are believed to have a strong balanced relationship in the Inuit culture.

 By the 1960s fine Inuit art was being pushed toward southern markets.
 This was in an attempt to build the self-sufficiency of the Inuit.
 Most of the art was done traditionally and featured cultural aspects of the Inuit within them.

 Dolls

 Akitiq usually creates dolls that depict aspects of Inuit culture and their relationship with animals.
 Her dolls are usually made of stone and the human ones are properly fashioned in different Inuit clothing made from animal fur.
 Not only did this art provide her with money but she is also able to represent her culture through her artwork.

 Subsist

-Featured in the Winnepeg Art Gallery from November 2019 to May 2020.
+Featured in the Winnipeg Art Gallery from November 2019 to May 2020.
 Subsist is a collection of works from a multitude of indigenous artists.
 The collaboration symbolizes the degeneration of their culture from global capitalism and colonialism.